-Preserving 260 million years of history in an area of only 380 acres, Rickwood Caverns State Park is a beautiful nature and history preserve located just a few miles away from the city of Warrior in Jefferson County, Alabama.
-When you take an RV visit to the park you'll see how the centuries-old limestone cave takes center stage with their water-formed limestone structures.
-This water-formed cave also features an underground pool with blind cave fish.
-The cave looks more spellbinding than ever in Christmas when Santa and Mrs. Claus set up their little workshop inside these limestone structures.
-This Christmas event has been a major hit since its inception with visitors coming from near and far.
+Preserving 260 million years of history in an area of only 380 acres, Rickwood Caverns State Park is a beautiful nature and historical preserve located just a few miles away from the city of Warrior in Jefferson County, Alabama.
+When you take an RV visit to the park, you'll see how the centuries-old limestone cave takes center stage with its water-formed limestone structures.
+This water-formed cave also features an underground pool with blind cavefish.
+The cave looks more spellbinding than ever at Christmas when Santa and Mrs. Claus set up their little workshop inside these limestone structures.
+This Christmas event has been a major hit since its inception, with visitors coming from near and far.
 The park is also named after the cave discoverers, Eddie Rickles and Sonny Arwood.

 Besides its massive rocky structures and magnificent cave tours, the park offers plenty of other ways you can get refreshed at the park.
 The park features an Olympic-sized swimming pool, sheltered picnic spots, scenic hiking trails, opportunities for gem mining, and geocaching.
-The park is surging with visitors all year long.
-And it’s no wonder with all the fun recreational activities that are offered here.
+It’s no wonder the park is surging with visitors all year long with all the fun recreational activities that are offered here.
 There are also opportunities for camping enthusiasts.
 The park features 13 developed campsites, nine with water and electric hookups, and the rest are tent sites.
 The RV sites are large enough to accommodate trailers and motorhomes of any size, so what are you waiting for?
-There is so much to discover at Rickwood Caverns State Park, so get ready for RV trip of a lifetime in Alabama.
+There is so much to discover at Rickwood Caverns State Park, so get ready for an RV trip of a lifetime in Alabama.

 RV Rentals in Rickwood Caverns